Like a Rock

 • To make binding decisions

-This authority is also given to the apostles (Matthew 18:18).
+This authority is also given to the apostles (Matthew 18:18) and is meant to govern a real community.

 • Mark 3:13–15 – He appoints the Twelve